iluwatar/java-design-patterns/private-class-data/README.md

 ## Intent

 Private Class Data design pattern seeks to reduce exposure of attributes by limiting their visibility.
-It reduces the number of class attributes by encapsulating them in single Data object.
+It reduces the number of class attributes by encapsulating them in a single Data object.

 ## Explanation

-Real world example
+Real-world example

 > Imagine you are cooking a stew for your family for dinner.
 You want to prevent your family members
 > from consuming the stew by tasting it while you are cooking, otherwise there will be no more stew